Sutton United F.C.: Ground

 Sutton United play their home games at Gander Green Lane, officially the VBS Community Stadium for sponsorship reasons.
 Sutton United received the seats for the grandstand at Gander Green Lane from the remodelling of Stamford Bridge and were given to them by the Chelsea F.C.
 Pitch Owners.
+The capacity of the ground is 7,032 (1,132 seated).

 Supporters and rivalries

-Sutton United's main rivals are Bromley, Carshalton Athletic, AFC Wimbledon, Kingstonian and Tooting & Mitcham.
+Sutton United's main rivals are Bromley and AFC Wimbledon.

-Sutton's fiercest rivalry is with Carshalton Athletic, with both sides within the London Borough of Sutton.
+Sutton's strongest rivalry is with Carshalton Athletic, with both sides within the London Borough of Sutton.
 Derby matches have been contested in the Athenian League, Isthmian League and the Conference South, as well as twelve different cup competitions.
 The teams have generally competed on Boxing Day, New Year's Day and other bank holidays.
 Sutton have the better record, one of the most famous meetings being a 6–0 win in 2002.
 In total, the two sides have met 133 times (as of August 2011), with Sutton winning on 72 of those occasions, Carshalton 33 and there have been 28 draws.
 The two sides last met in July 2011, in a two-legged friendly competition for the "Sutton Advertiser Cup", which Sutton won 3–1 on aggregate having won the home leg 3–0.

 Until the 2022–23 season, Sutton had never shared a league with AFC Wimbledon, but due to the geographical proximity the two clubs share a rivalry, which has been dubbed the 'friendly derby'.
 The clubs first met in the third round of the 2016–17 FA Cup, Sutton were drawn at home and in front of a sell-out crowd on 7 January 2017, the game ended 0–0.
 The replay took place at Kingsmeadow in front of another capacity crowd, including 809 Sutton supporters, on 17 January.
 Goals from Roarie Deacon, Maxime Biamou and Dan Fitchett saw the U's complete a historic comeback and win the match 3–1, putting Sutton through to the fourth round of the FA Cup for the first time since 1989.

 Sutton relaid the pitch at Gander Green Lane in August 2015 with 3G artificial turf and since then the club have contested matches with Maidstone United, who use a 3G pitch at the Gallagher Stadium, in what has been named by fans El Plastico (a reference to El Clásico).
 Bromley also laid a 3G pitch at Hayes Lane in 2017.

+As Crystal Palace Women also play at the VBS Community Stadium, Crystal Palace paid for a new grass pitch at Gander Green Lane which was laid in the 2023–24 off-season.